-This page provides an overview of the results from the Core Surveys.
+This page provides an overview of the results from the Core Surveys of the ENUMERATE project.

 Some highlights of the findings are: